Colour History

 Aristotle mixed colour

+Some of the early studies and theories about light were done by Aristotle.
 He discovered that by mixing two colours, a third is produced.
 He did this with a yellow and blue piece of glass, which when brought together produced green.
 He also discovered that light travels in waves.
 Plato and Pythagoras also studied light.

 The Middle Ages

-Issac Newton (1642 - 1727)
+Isaac Newton (1642 - 1727)

 Issac Newton a pioneer of colour

+A pioneer in the field of colour, Isaac Newton in 1672 published his first controversial paper on colour, and forty years later, his work 'Opticks'.
 Newton passed a beam of sunlight through a prism.
-When the light came out of the prism is was not white but was of seven different colours: Red, Orange, Yellow, Green, Blue, Indigo and Violet.
-The spreading into rays was called dispersion by Newton and he called the different coloured rays the spectrum.
+When the light came out of the prism it was not white but was of seven different colours: Red, Orange, Yellow, Green, Blue, Indigo and Violet.
+This spreading into rays was called dispersion.
+He learnt that passing the rays through a prism again turned them back into white light.

 Modern Day Thinking